samsquire/ideas3/README.md

 # 38. Built in desktop Queue

+Desktops should have a built in queuing system for queuing up moves, copies, renames, installs.

+See https://github.com/samsquire/cloud-desktop#desktop-queuing for an example

 # 39. Built to cluster with others

 Each installation of a desktop environment is a set of resources that could be shared.